braver/isotope-ui/README.md

 ## Plans

-- Support tweaking saturation and contrast via settings-view (waiting for settings-view here) s- Offer more font choices (currently packages Open Sans)
+- Support tweaking saturation and contrast via settings-view (waiting for settings-view here)
+- Offer more font choices (currently packages Open Sans)
 - Tweak and improve stuff for packages
 - Add more configuration options
 - Use it every day